afknapping/afknapping.github.io/writeforward/about/index.md

 **Write forward is a writing app inducing flow and focus.**

-It forced you to write in “[Hemingway mode](https://www.google.com/search?q=Hemingway%20mode)” — that is, you can *only* write forward.
+It forces you to write in “[Hemingway mode](https://www.google.com/search?q=Hemingway%20mode)” — that is, you can *only* write forward.
 No editing, no correcting, no inserting.

 ## Why?